aynayan321/CodeSync/README.md

 CodeSync is designed to work across all device sizes:
 - Desktop: Full-featured experience
-- Tablet: Optimized sidebar and editor layout
+- Tablet: Optimized sidebar and editor layout.
 - Mobile: Adaptive interface with collapsible panels

 ## � Deployment on Render